 The question was always when that go public.

-Behind the scenes, the answer was 2018, and between the improvements in Lundqvist’s new design (the blue was off in his first custom graphic last season) and the custom graphic we are expecting to see soon from other Bauer pros, it appears Bauer has got their custom process dialled in enough to make it a reality for the public when Supreme 2S Pro launches next spring.
+Behind the scenes, the answer was 2018, and between the improvements in Lundqvist’s new design (the blue was off in his first custom graphic last season) and the custom graphic we are expecting to see soon from other Bauer pros, it appears Bauer has got their custom process dialled in enough to make it a reality for the public in 2018, sometime after the Supreme 2S Pro launches in the spring.

 For goalies, that may be just as exciting as Lundqvist’s sweet new look.